FractalizeR/phpSweetPDO/phing/README.markdown

 *   run-tests-library to run all library tests
 *   run-tests-phar checks if your system can use generated uncompressed phars
-*   make-phar-package builds all phar packages
+*   make-phar-packages builds all phar packages

 Please note, that in order to build .phar files, you need to set
 ```